siderolabs/talos/website/content/v1.11/kubernetes-guides/configuration/pod-security.md

 This is especially useful for applications like Prometheus node exporter or storage solutions that require more relaxed Pod Security Standards.

-Using the DaemonSet workload example, you can update the enforced policy to `privilege` for its namespace, which is the default namespace.
+Using the DaemonSet workload example, you can update the enforced policy to `privileged` for its namespace, which is the default namespace.

 ```bash
 kubectl label ns default pod-security.kubernetes.io/enforce=privileged